johnfmorton/video-player/README.md

 import { registerVideoPlayer } from 'video-player'
 registerVideoPlayer()

-// If want to customize the tag name:
+// If you want to customize the tag name, pass in a string:
 // registerVideoPlayer('my-video-player')
 ```